mautic/mautic-documentation/pages/02.Setup/01.Getting Started/docs.en.md

 ![admin user](admin-user.png)

-Enter the required fields: username, password, first and last name, email address, and the account would be created for you
+Enter the required fields: username, password, first and last name, email address, and the account would be created for you.

 ### Email configuration